MPZinke/SmartCurtain/Hub/Installation/README.md

 ---

 ## DESCRIPTION
 This folder contains what goes on the Raspberry Pi (or other Hub devices).

-It contains:
+### CONTENTS
 - `SmartCurtain_Manager.service` Linux Systemd service to start the manager script.
 - `SmartCurtain_Server.service` Linux Systemd service to start the server script.